-3 References to the GOC include any government authorities at any level (e.g. National, Provincial, Regional, Local), agency, party, or otherwise associated entity, including the State-owned Assets Supervision and Administration Commission of the State Council d) Are any directors or employees of your business appointed, managed or recommended by the GOC?
+3 References to the GOC include any government authorities at any level (e.g. National, Provincial, Regional, Local), agency, party, or otherwise associated entity, including the State-owned Assets Supervision and Administration Commission of the State Council (SASAC).

+XXXXXXXXXXX (OWNERSHIP DETAILS)

+- b) Are any directors or major shareholders, employees, or otherwise affiliated with the GOC?
+If so, identify the individuals, their role and their affiliation with the GOC.
+NO. - c) Are any directors or employees of your business appointed, managed or recommended by the GOC?
 If so, identify the government department(s) they were recommended by.

-(SASAC).

-e) Provide details of any significant changes in the ownership structure of your business over the last 5 years.

-No changes

-f) Identify all positions within your business that are appointed or designated to act on behalf of GOC authorities.

-g) Explain whether there are any GOC requirements by law and/or any internal business policy to have GOC representation in your business.
+NO. - d) Provide details of any significant changes in the ownership structure of your business over the last 5 years.
+No significant changes have occurred in the last 5 years. - e) Identify all positions within your business that are appointed or designated to act on behalf of GOC authorities.
+No such positions exist within QXPV. - f) Explain whether there are any GOC requirements by law and/or any internal business policy to have GOC representation in your business.
 If so explain their role.

-h) Does the GOC representative(s) or the person(s) appointed by the GOC have any VETO rights for any decisions made by the Board and/or the senior executives of your business?
+QXPV is unaware of any such requirements for government representation. - g) Does the GOC representative(s) or the person(s) appointed by the GOC have any VETO rights for any decisions made by the Board and/or the senior executives of your business?
 If so explain how and when such powers are exercised.

-i) Who has the ability to reward, hire, fire or discipline your business' senior managers and executives?

-chairman

-j) Do any of your business' senior managers hold positions in any GOC departments or organisations, associations or Chambers of Commerce?
+No such representative or persons exist within QXPV. - h) Who has the ability to reward, hire, fire or discipline your business' senior managers and executives?
+Chairman - i) Do any of your business' senior managers hold positions in any GOC departments or organisations, associations or Chambers of Commerce?
 If so describe the nature of their positions.

-k) Is your business publicly listed and traded on a securities exchange?

-- If so, identify all types of securities listed and name all securities exchange's on which they are traded. - m) Are there any restrictions to trade these securities (e.g. restricted only to Chinese nationals etc.)?
+No. - j) Is your business publicly listed and traded on a securities exchange?
+No. - k) If so, identify all types of securities listed and name all securities exchange's on which they are traded. - I) Are there any restrictions to trade these securities (e.g. restricted only to Chinese nationals etc.)?
+No.